ComposableFi/composable/rfcs/0002-rent-deposit.md

 So protecting storage is more important than CPU, as CPU attacks are only transient and easy fixed buy very hight multipliers.

 Another one is pefromance and polluting shared search lists.
-Examples are long list of token pairs to choose DEX pool.
+Example, are long list of token pairs to choose DEX pool.

+## Forms paying - Rent/Deposit/Stake

+Slashable stake.
+Until slashed and unlike rent, returned fully to staker during deletion.

+Rent deposit is not return fully as it is used to pay rent.

+Liqudity provider, in some form adds liqudity to market and locks it for some period.

-## When can avoid paying storage rent/deposit?
+## When can avoid paying for storage?

 When count of storage items is finite.
 Example, set of well known currency pairs to form pools.